brnfra/dotfiles/README.md

 - [x] Auto update script from repository
 - [x] Branches for each computers
+- [ ] Remove unecessary scripts for mingw32
 - [ ] Fix audio/mic control for notebook-cfg in i3block config
 - [ ] Testing and refactoring